Am I Covered?

 - If your delay in notifying us was due to extenuating circumstances (i.e. long trip – hospital stay), we could extend the time period specified above.

 Help us prevent losses

 - Review your account Statement promptly after receipt.
 If you believe there are unauthorized tranfers in your statement, contact us immediately:

 - Keep your Online Banking User ID and Password confidential.

 - Change your Online Banking Password on a timely basis.

-- Properly log out of your Online Banking Session by clicking the Exit button located on the top tool bar.
-Do not close the window by clicking on the x on the top-right corner, after you’ve properly logged out of the online banking session.
+- Properly log out of your Online Banking Session by clicking the Log Off button, located in the menu column.
+Close the window by clicking on the x on the top-right corner, after you’ve properly logged out of the online banking session.
 Do not close the window prior to logging off.

 - Be aware of who uses your personal devices (Smart phone – Tablet – Laptop – Desktop)

 Report any unauthorized activity by visiting one of our branches, by calling Customer Care at 866.378.9500, or by sending us an email by clicking below.